ngdeconf/ng-de.org/workshops/ng-girls/index.md

 ---
 layout: section
-title: NG-Girls - NG-DE 2019 - Angular Conference - 2019 in Berlin
+title: NG-Girls Workshop with Martina Kraus - NG-DE 2019 Angular Conference in Berlin
 description: >
-  NG-DE is a non-profit conference organised for the community, by the community.
-  We create an open, diverse and welcoming conference with fantastic speakers and a warm and friendly environment.
+  ngGirls aims to introduce women to the world of technology and increase the diversity.
+Angular is a great technology to start with.
+We believe this is a win-win situation!
 workshop_id: ng-girls
 ---